Type: Architecture (spiritual), Competition (1st place)

 Area: 2,174m² (gross), Area 569m² (footprint), 994.25m² (site)

 Design team: Jae K. Kim, Yesol Lee, Dongwon Lee

 Award: American Architecture Prize 2016, Gold Medal (Misc.
 Architecture section)

 Asian Architecture Award, Shortlist

-The Byeollae Catholic Church is located in the green area reserved from a new development in Namyangju city, one of commuter’s towns by Seoul, South Korea.
-The church was expected for a spiritual place as well as the center of community for the emerging population in a nearby new town.
+The Byeollae Catholic Church is located in the green area reserved from a new development in Namyangju city, one of the commuter towns outside of Seoul, South Korea.
+The church acts as both a spiritual place as well as the center of the community for the emerging population in a nearby new town.